CSCI-39548-SP23/project-proposal/README.md

 ---

-# Final Project Proposal Description & Outline
+# Final Project Description & Outline

 ## Description/Overview

-For your final projects project, you will be creating a **FULL STACK** web application that will integrate with at least **ONE** third party API (PokeAPI, Kanye Rest, etc...) on the internet and be able to perform **C.R.U.D** operations with it.
-Lastly, you will also be required to implement data persistency by connecting your app to a database/storage of some sort (writing to file system, local DBs, web services, etc...).
+For your final project, you will be creating a **FULL STACK** web application that will integrate with at least **ONE** third party API (PokeAPI, Kanye Rest, etc...) on the internet and be able to perform **C.R.U.D** operations with it.
+You will also be required to implement data persistency by connecting your app to a database/storage of some sort (writing to file system, local DBs, web services, etc...).
 Lastly, you will also give a presentation (in person) on your final project, describing what your web app does, outlining the technologies used, your implementation, challenges etc...

 Unlike your assignments, for the final project, you are **HIGHLY ENCOURAGED** to work in groups!
 You will also be presenting as a group and each member of the group is required to contribute to the presentation, focusing on which part of the project they worked on.

 ---
 ##  Requirements

 This project is designed to help you further practice all the technologies/frameworks/concepts that we've covered in our lectures.
-As such, you will need to use the below technologies/frameworks:
+As such, you are highly encouraged to use the below technologies/frameworks:

 ### Core Technology Requirements
-Your app **SHOULD** be centered around these two core technologies as they cover a lot of the core concepts in our course.
+Your app **SHOULD** be centered around these two core JS frameworks, as they cover a lot of the core concepts in our course.
 1. ReactJS - To build out your frontend HTML/CSS/JS pages.
 2. ExpressJS - To build out your backend services that will be running on the server.

+You are definitely free to write vanilla HTML/CSS/JS to build out your front/back ends, but it is highly recommended that you use these frameworks!

 ### Additional (Optional) Technology Requirements
-Additional frameworks/technologies that you should use for your project.
-You are free to use these (or not) or swap them out for other frameworks to achieve the requirements of this project.
+Additional frameworks/technologies that you should consider using for your project to achieve some of the requirements!

 1. ReduxJS - If you want to implement a single state for your application.
 2. NextJS/React-Router - If you want client side routing for your app.
 3. node-fetch/Axios - For fetching data on your backend service.
 4. Any CSS/styling/component libraries (Tailwind CSS, Material UI, LESS/SASS, etc...)
+5. Redis/Firebase/MongoDB - these are useful for data persistencies/storage.

 ### API Integration Requirements